Family found badger dying in snare trap

 Distressed animal put down after incident

-A family enjoying a country walk experienced an horrific sight when they discovered a dying badger trapped in a snare.
+A family enjoying a country walk experienced a horrific sight when they discovered a dying badger trapped in a snare.

 The badger had become ensnared in the trap at North Wood near Parham, Framlingham, and was found by a family on Saturday afternoon after they were alerted to its “spine-chilling screams.”